 401 - Unauthorized

-HTTP 401 Unauthorized means the request lacks valid authentication credentials for the target resource.
+HTTP 401 Unauthorized means the origin or gateway could not authenticate this request and is asking the client to present valid credentials for the target resource.

 What Does Unauthorized Mean?